fermarsan/aixt/docs/WeAct_Studio/ESP32-C3FH4/quickref.md

 | `time_sleep_us(time)`     | Time delay in `microsec`                       |
 | `time_sleep_ms(time)`     | Time delay in `milisec`                        |

+* Description and compilation example on YouTube: https://youtu.be/dbCGMkhsr1E

 ## EXAMPLES

   Examples for transcompilation to C language, from AIXT